vanNijnatten/Zettelkasten/ideas/fev1-fvc.md

 ...

 ##  FEV<sub>1</sub>/FVC
 Also known as Tiffeneau-Index.
-This is the fraction of how much of your lung capacity are able to exhale in 1 second; airflow limitation/obstruction.
+This is the fraction of how much of your lung capacity you are able to exhale in 1 second; airflow limitation/obstruction.
 Normal values are between 0.7 and 0.8.
 Used for COPD diagnosis (FEV<sub>1</sub>/FVC < 0.7)